Enveloppe/obsidian-mkdocs-publisher-python/README.md

 > A little note about "Folder Note": If the file has the same name as the last part of `category`, it will be renamed `index` during conversion.
 > However, this prevents the file from being deleted if its source is deleted from your vault: in this case, you have to delete it manually.

+> ⚠️ You need to use the alias `index` to cite an index file.
+The script will invert the filename and the alias.

 > Git Note : If a folder is empty, it will be "erased" in git.

 ### Share one file